gvbvdxxalt3/randomrants-plus/README.md

 In the directory of package.json, run `npm install`.
 After that, use `npm run build` to build the website, and use `npm run start` to start up the server.

-If you now want to auto reload when you edit something: Then instead of `npm run start`, use `npm run dev`.
+For auto reload: Then instead of `npm run start`, use `npm run development`.
 Note this works for both building and server code.

 Go to `http://localhost:3000/` to see the functional Random Rants + site in action.